vznh/substack/README.md

 - Fetch post content and metadata
 - Search for posts within newsletters

+Other packages might require you to grab an API key - however, you might end up not using any of those features.

 ## Usage
 You can easily get started with the SDK through
 ```typescript